temporalio/documentation/docs/typescript/production-deploy.md

 ## Install ca-certificates for TLS transport

-By default, Docker images do not come out-of-the-box with `ca-certificates` installed.
+By default, Docker images do not come with `ca-certificates` installed.
 This might lead to a `[TransportError: transport error]` runtime error because the certificates cannot be verified.
 The `ca-certificates` package installs the common certificate authorities and fixes this issue.